jayjaybeeuk/ramlizer/README.md

 ## What?

 More specifically it's an API mock service that supports the use of strategies, and allows configuration of the mocking service to follow specific strategies.
-For multiple RAML files.
+For multiple RAML files, supporting version 1.0 of the RAML specification.

 ## Why?